 For example a fabric with a UPF rating of 50 will allow only 1/50th of the sun's harmful UV rays to pass through to the skin.

-The highest UPF rating is 50+.
-Clothing with a UPF rating of 40+ provide excellent protection from UV rays.
-Clothing with a UPF rating of 25-39 provides very good protection.
+The highest UPF rating is 50+, although clothing with a UPF rating of 40+ still provides excellent protection from UV rays and clothing with a UPF rating of 25-39 provides reasonably good protection.

 Clothing styles and fabrics